 Google doesn’t reward duplicate content, so avoid copying product descriptions from manufacturers and suppliers.

 Write your own descriptions to rank higher and win shoppers’ dollars.

-We love the product descriptions on So Worth Loving.
+We love these content examples on So Worth Loving.
 Who knew a long sleeve top could do so much!

-Shopify recommends that every product page has at least 250 words of descriptive text.
+Keep in mind Shopify recommends that every product page and category page has at least 250 words of descriptive text.